With a population of over 100 manta rays frequenting Kona reefs, joining a night snorkeling tour with them is easier then ever before

 There are two main locations just outside of Kona town that are consistent manta ray viewing reefs.
 These sites are called Manta Village and Manta Heaven.

 Manta Heaven - Also known as Garden Eel Cove is the second popular spot.
 It is located north of Keahole Point, the western most point of Big Island.
 It is just offshore to the Kona International Airport.
 Because it is further from Kona town it is less crowded then Manta Village.
-But can also be less consistent in sightings.
+However, manta activity here can be slightly less consistent, which is why many operators only head this way when conditions and recent sightings align.
+The Moonlit Manta Ray Night Snorkel departs from Honokōhau Harbor and will often head north toward Manta Heaven when recent reports indicate strong manta activity here — making it one of the best chances to catch rays at this more peaceful and uncrowded site while enjoying a beautiful coastal cruise under the moonlight.

 In conclusion, both sights have pros and cons.
 When choosing a manta ray location it is best to let your trusted captain and crew be your guide as they are the experts.